JasperFx/marten/docs/events/projections/async-daemon.md

 ## Daemon Logging

 The daemon logs through the standard .Net `ILogger` interface service registered in your application's underlying DI container.
+In the case of the daemon having to skip
+"poison pill" events, you can see a record of this in the `DeadLetterEvent` storage in your database (the `mt_doc_dead_letter_event` table) along with the exception.
+Use this to fix underlying issues and be able to replay events later after the fix.

 ## Error Handling